cryptickoan/rari-capital-hardhat/README.md

 ### Available scripts:

+##### make sure to run step 5 before using tasks below.

-- To deploy an empty pool
+- To deploy an empty pool:

-		npx hardhat --network localhost run scripts/deploy-empty-pool.ts

-- To deploy a pool with one cToken/market

-		npx hardhat --network localhost run scripts/deploy_pool.ts
+		npx hardhat deploy-pool --network localhost

-These two scripts will output the deployed pool's comptroller address which you will need to run the scripts below:
+These task will output the deployed pool's comptroller address which you will need to run the tasks below:

+- To deploy a cToken/market:

+		npx hardhat deploy-market
+        --comptroller ${pool's comptroller address}
+        --underlying ${underlying token address}
+        --network localhost

 - To deploy a rewards distributor

 		npx hardhat --network localhost run scripts/deploy-rewards-distributor.ts

-- To deploy a cToken
+- To get the pool's information:

-		npx hardhat --nework localhost run scripts/deploy-market.ts
+        npx hardhat get-pool-info

-   **more scripts in development**
+        --comptroller ${pool's comptroller address}
+        --network localhost

 <!--